vonmillhausen/sf2000/README.md

 | yahei_Arial.ttf | The "Arial" typeface, containing Latin, Greek, Cyrillic, Chinese, Japanese and Korean characters |

 ### Images (Used)
+As far as I am aware, all of the below images are actively used by the `20230420` version of the firmware; happy to take any corrections if it turns out any of them are unused!

 | Filename | Format | Description |
 | -------- | ------ | ----------- |
 | aepic.nec | 576x256 BGRA | Main menu labels in Korean |